ila36IX/Notes/Networking/The OSI model.md

 	[A]ll [P]eople [S]eems [T]o [N]eed [D]ata [P]rocessing.

 **OSI** (Open Systems Interconnection) model consists of seven layers, each serving a specific function in network communication.
-### Application
+### 1 - Application

 Where you interact with the program and the data.
 You use your computer and a program like a browser (using [HTTP](obsidian://open?vault=Notes&file=Networking%2FNetwork%20devops)) or an email client to write your message.

-## Transport
+## 2 - Transport

-The **Transport layer** takes your message and splits it into smaller pieces, called segments.
-It also adds some information to each segment, like a sequence number and a checksum, to make sure that your message can be reassembled and verified on the other end.
+The **Transport layer**  is what provides a reliable data connection between two devices it takes your message and splits it into smaller pieces, called segments.
+It also adds some information to each segment, like a sequence number and a checksum, It acknowledges the packets that it has received from the other device, and makes sure that the other device acknowledges the packets it receives.

 ### TCP/UDP
 #### TCP (Transmitting Control Protocol)